 Without community support, your rescue helicopter would not be able to remain operational on a 24/7, 365 basis, which would mean a serious delay in people being rescued, or transported to and from hospital facilities for urgent treatment.

 Becoming a supporter of your local rescue helicopters means you will be making a life-saving difference in your community.

-The Waikato Westpac Rescue Helicopter was dispatched to a woman who had collapsed at the Whakapapa Ski Field.read more
+The Waikato Westpac Rescue Helicopter was dispatched to a single vehicle car crash near Paeroa at approximately midnight last night.read more